jbrussell/academic-kickstart/content/home/code.md

 # Note: a full width section format can be enabled by commenting out the `title` and `subtitle` with a `#`.
 title = "Code"
 subtitle = "Open coding helps push science forward and improves reproducibility.
-Our group is commited to code sharing and developing community tools.
+Our group is committed to code sharing and developing community tools.
 Listed here are a few that we use and/or actively develop for surface-wave measurements & imaging, ocean-bottom seismic data processing, anelastic modeling, and more."

 # Order that this section will appear in.
 weight = 30